 Amit Shah dares Kejriwal to visit Shaheen Bagh,asserts Modi govt will not spare anti-nationals

 "I want to ask Kejriwal whether he is in favour of apprehending Sharjeel Imam or not?
-Whether you are with the people of Shaheen Bagh or not, please tell the people of Delhi," Shah said addressing an election rally in Rithala in northwest Delhi.
+Whether you are with the people of Shaheen Bagh or not, please tell the people of Delhi," Shah said.
 Imam was one of the initial organisers of the Shaheen Bagh protest.

 Hitting back at the BJP, Kejriwal alleged that the saffron party does not want to open the Shaheen Bagh stretch of the Kalindi Kunj road as it is doing "dirty politics" over it.
 He said law and order in the national capital lies entirely with the Centre and "if they are saying that they need permission from me, I am giving them permission, open the road in one hour".

 "They will not listen to us.
 You people (AAP leaders) say that you are with Shaheen Bagh, if you have the guts then go and sit with them and let Delhi decide," Shah said.
-At another election rally in Janakpuri, Shah accused Gandhi and Kejriwal of doing politics of "vote bank" on national issues and "supporting" the protest at Shaheen Bagh.
+At another election rally in Janakpuri, Shah accused Gandhi and Kejriwal of doing politics of "vote bank" on national issues and "supporting" the protest at Shaheen Bagh while instigating riots and vandalism.

+"The Modi government will not spare anti-national elements," he warned.
+Upon mentioning the recent Supreme Court judgment on Ayodhya, Shah was greeted with cheers and chants of 'Jai Shri Ram'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)